ericthehacker/magento-configscopehints/README.md

 # EW_ConfigScopeHints

-This is a Magento module to show information in the System Configuration when a field is overridden at a more specific scope, along with information about these scope(s).
+This is a Magento module to show information in the System Configuration when a field is overridden at more specific scope(s), along with information about these scope(s).

 ## Installation